Rev. Ana Levy-Lyons, Senior Minister

 Simultaneously, Ana was pursuing a career writing and performing music.
 She spent five years as a singer/songwriter and recorded an album called “Hunger.”
 She was a winner of the International SIBL Songwriting Competition for her song “Hunger” and her songwriting received a rave review in Billboard magazine.

-Ana lives in Long Island City with her husband Jeff, three-year-old twins Miriam and Micah (who love to sing and play the drums), and big, dumb dog Yofi.
+Ana lives in Long Island City with her husband Jeff, four-year-old twins Miriam and Micah (who love to sing and play the drums), and big, dumb dog Yofi.

 The Rev. Dr. Donald W. McKinney, Minister Emeritus